 Average nursing home costs by state

-Not all states have the same costs for care.
-Monthly nursing home costs range from about $5,000 a month in Texas to more than $30,000 a month in Alaska.
+- Average monthly nursing home costs range from about $5,000 a month in Texas to more than $37,000 a month in Alaska.

-|State||Average daily cost||Average monthly cost|
+|State||Average daily cost||Average monthly cost||Average yearly cost|

 Cost of home care vs. nursing homes

 Nationwide average costs for these services range from about $24 per hour to more than $8,000 per month, depending on your payment schedule.
 For instance, in-home care costs vary based on how often you or your loved one needs assistance, ranging from a few hours a week to live-in care.

 How to pay for a nursing home

 Nursing home stays can be expensive, but there are many different payment options for residents and their families.
 Most people afford nursing home care by combining a few of the options below.

 If you are eligible for Medicaid support, it should cover 100% of the cost of care in a nursing home.
 However, Medicaid usually won’t cover medical services outside of the facility itself.
-Each state also sets its own “Nursing Home Level of Care” that dictates the level of care someone needs and how it affects their Medicaid eligibility.
+Each state also sets its own “Nursing Home Level of Care” that dictates how much care someone needs and how it affects their Medicaid eligibility.
 In most cases, the more help they need, the more likely they’ll be eligible for Medicaid coverage.

 Payments can be complicated with Medicaid because there are deductions and income limits to keep in mind, so many people choose to work with a Medicaid planner to figure out their options.